• ECTS

 Understand and describe the architecture of the tree by analyzing its primary and secondary growth.

-Identify genetic and environmental parameters that influence primary growth, cambial function and duraminization.
+Identify the genetic and environmental parameters that influence primary growth, cambial function, and duraminization.

-Differentiate between the main species in the field and in beds
+Differentiating between the main tree species in standing and solid wood

-Perceive the adaptations of trees to climate change.
+Perceiving how trees are adapting to climate change.

 Read more